bkiac/online-marketplace/backend/design_pattern_decisions.md

 Pausable contract is used to implement Emergency Stop design pattern and to enable admin features through the Ownable contract.
+Emergency Stop can be initiated by the contract owner to pause deposits and withdrawals.

 ### Ownable